-During most weeks of the semester, part of the time will be devoted to discussing one or more assigned readings - a published paper on some aspect of systems engineering project management.
+During most weeks of the semester, part of the class will be devoted to discussing one or more assigned readings - a published paper on some aspect of systems engineering project management.
 The current syllabus calls for 16 papers to be discussed, but this number may change as the course progresses.
 These discussions are a critical part of the learning experience because project managers and systems engineers need to be skilled at giving presentations, leading discussions, analyzing and summarizing complex information, and critical thinking.
 Students will either lead the discussion or participate in the discussion.
-Discussions will consist of two parts:
+Discussions are expected to last 30 minutes to one hour on each paper depending on available time and the complexity and length of the paper.